Snack on sweet, delicious, healthy dried mulberries anytime of the year!

-Alternatively, if you don’t have a dehydrator, you can oven-dry them.
-Baking them for around 24 to 36 hours at 60˚C (140˚F) will slowly dehydrate your mulberries without burning them to a crisp.
+To do this, bake the berries for around 24-36 hours at 60˚C (140˚F) to slowly dehydrate the mulberries without burning them to a crisp.
 Use a spatula to turn and shuffle the mulberries around the pan approximately every hour to ensure each mulberry dries evenly.
 Test the dryness of your mulberries by gently shaking the pan side to side.
 Well-dried mulberries will make a rattling sound against the pan.
-(1)

 Uses for Dried Mulberries

-- Blend soaked mulberries into smoothies or juices.
+- Blend into smoothies or juices.

 *This is not my original recipe, method or concept, rather one I’ve adapted from other recipe developers.*